sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting-sensu.md

 2018-06-26 01:28:35.191 [info] <0.642.0> accepting AMQP connection <0.642.0> (192.168.1.3:44816 -> 192.168.1.2:5671)
 2018-06-26 01:28:35.194 [info] <0.642.0> connection <0.642.0> (192.168.1.3:44816 -> 192.168.1.2:5671): user 'sensu' authenticated and granted access to vhost '/sensu'{{ /highlight }}

 _WARNING: The credentials in this guide shouldn't be used in any production environment.
-If you're curious about how to better secure RabbitMQ, see our [Securing RabbitMQ Guide][]._
+If you're curious about how to better secure RabbitMQ, see our [Securing RabbitMQ Guide][5]._

 ### SSL